This article explains how to include GCPs on PIX4Dcloud Advanced for automatic detection.

-- Images have to be taken nadir.
-Oblique images are not supported.
+- Images have to be taken at nadir or slightly oblique angles.

-- Only squared and diagonal targets are supported.
+- Squared, diagonal, and Aeropoints targets are supported.

-- Targets should not be smaller than 5 times the average GSD of the project.
+- The recommended size is a minimum of 20 times the average GSD of the project.

 - Black and white targets are supported.
 Other colors may work in some circumstances.